eead-csic-compbio/scripting_linux_shell/session1.md

     printf "Stephen" | grep -w "Stephen"
     printf "Stephenson" | grep -w "Stephen"

-Note that the text to be searched by grep is in fact a regular expression.
-Regular expressions are beyond the scope of this lesson.
+Note that the text to be searched by grep is in fact a **regular expression**.
+Regular expressions are beyond the scope of this lesson, and will be further covered in session3 of this course.
 They are very powerful for text search, replacement and filtering.
-We will see only some examples using grep:
+We will see just some examples using grep:

 - Use `^` to represent the start of a line: `grep "^Reference" P08660.aln`